mennlo/grappling-games/games/pinning/side-control-framing-and-pinning.md

-# Back Control Framing and Pinning
+# Side Control Framing and Pinning

 ## Overview
 A pinning drill where the bottom player works to maintain frames at the hip and neck to prevent control, while the top player attempts to establish dominant crossface and underhook control.